SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/migration-strategy-using-terraform.md

 ### Cause

-When you try to migrate CloudWatch Source to Kinesis Firehose Source using [Approach 2](#approach-2-update-existing-collection-module), migration will fail because Terraform tries to create a Kinesis source with the same name before deleting the existing Cloudwatch Source.
+When you try to migrate CloudWatch Source to Kinesis Firehose Source using [Approach 2](#approach-2-update-existing-collection-module), migration will fail.
+This is because Terraform tries to create a Kinesis source with the same name before deleting the existing CloudWatch Source.

 ### Solution